Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ##### 3.2.4.2 GitHub Actions
 That is, of course, not to say that GitHub Actions do not provide a useful service for our development system.

-We had two main GitHub Actions setup, one to ensure formatting had been done, and another to run `flawfinder` on the code.
+The group have two main GitHub Actions setup, one to ensure formatting had been done, and another to run `flawfinder` on the code.

 Any pull request made triggered an action that ran Uncrustify on our code, and if any files were found that did not meet the agreed style standards, the action fails, blocking that Pull Request from being able to merge until the formatting is been fixed.
 This also has the benefit of alerting our group members to if a team's members pre-commit setup was not working, which helped us know if we need to make sure the linting/analysis tools were also skipped (along with ensuring the aforementioned benefits that come with formatted code).

 The second action simply ran an aggressive flawfinder on the pull request, and if any issues were found, returning the issues in a more readable formatted comment on the pull request, which helped the reviewers with spotting potential issues quickly.
 Because we were running a very aggressive search with flawfinder, this action did not prevent merging on errors (unlike the Uncrusitfy action), instead it was more aimed at being a tool that the code reviewers could use to help them check for potential flaws.

 ## 4. Key Secure Coding Practices for Phase 2